ha-y200/Prime/README.md

 # Prime
-I made the UI design about website Prime with my friends
+I made the UI design about website Prime .